armStrapTools/armStrap/README.md

     macaddress = 00:02:46:52:e8:e4

 * Mode : dhcp (ignore all other settings except MacAddress) or static
 * MacAddress : If not set, armStrap will generate a random Mac Address starting with 00:02:46.
-Or you can specify one.
+Or you can specify one
 * Ip : Static ip address of the device
 * Mask : Netmask
 * Gateway : Default gateway